svarunid/svarunid/README.md

 ____________

 Watashiwa **Arun S V** desu.
 Ahem, that's all the japanese I know.
+I'm a professional deep learning engineer who leverages software engineering to build neural networks and libraries.
-I'm building a college that I've always dreamt to study through [**Tiny Leap**](https://tinyleap.org).
+I'm also building a college that I've always dreamt to study through [**Tiny Leap**](https://tinyleap.org).
 The notion is simple, as humans we are capable of learning and achieving anything by ourselves.
 We just need an environment with great curriculum, resources and tools, peer and mentor network and ample opportunities to take leverage.
 <br><br>
 Aside from being a founder, my casual life includes more **music**, **anime**, **programming**,